Anenská Studánka: Administrative division

+Etymology

+The name Anenská Studánka means "Anne's spring" in Czech.

 Geography

 Anenská Studánka is located about 17 km southeast of Ústí nad Orlicí and 57 km southeast of Pardubice.
 It lies in the Orlické Foothills.
 The highest point is at 641 m above sea level.

 History

 The first written mention of Anenská Studánka is from 1292, when it was owned by the Zbraslav Monastery.
 Before 1678, a spa with a chapel was founded here.
-The spa was replaced by a new building in 1735, which was built by the then owners of Anenská Studánka, the House of Liechtenstein.
+The spa was replaced by a new building in 1735, which was built by the then owners of Anenská Studánka, the Liechtenstein family.